Darbyshire64/FlightPad/README.md

 |    1    |    2   |    3   |
 |    4    |    5   |    6   |
 |    7    |    8   |    9   |

+# The Function Key

+The Blue Function key is designed to allow changing of settings of the macro pad.

+##  Setings

+  - KEY1 for 3 Seconds == Enter Customization